-The blood from at least 3 donor volunteers vaccinated with the current season flu vaccine should be drawn in vacutainers containing Li-heparin as anti-coagulant.
-First 10 cc collected during phlebotomy should be discarded.
+Blood from at least three donor volunteers vaccinated with the current season flu vaccine should be drawn in vacutainers containing Li-heparin as an anti-coagulant.
+The first 10 cc collected during phlebotomy should be discarded.
 Cells from each donor should be tested separately.